 COURSE TITLE DESCRIPTION Certified Nursing Assistant (CNA) Learn to care for patients in a caring and compassionate manner.
 Students first learn patient care techniques in a simulated lab environment, followed by a clinical rotation at a long-term care facility.
 This program is designed to introduce students to the fundamentals of health care, core skills, and health care professional behavior.
 Upon completion of the program, students are offered study and practice sessions to prepare for the state of Michigan competency exam.
 Once prepared, students will take the Michigan Nurse Aide Competency Evaluation which includes skills and knowledge tests.
-2nd World Language Credit 3rd Science Credit Dental Assisting Students choosing this program will be dually enrolled through Kalamazoo Valley Community College (KVCC) and can earn both high school and college credit for the course.
+2nd World Language Credit 3rd Science Credit 4th Related Math Credit Credential option: CNA certificate Dental Assisting Students choosing this program will be dual enrolled through Kalamazoo Valley Community College (KVCC) and can earn both high school and college credit for the course.
 Students will need to meet the college's entrance expectations, as well as having their schedule open to extended class times and the college's calendar.
-Enrollment in the EFE Dental Assisting program begins a preferred relationship with the KVCC Dental Hygiene program that could later impact a student's acceptance into the KVCC program.
+Enrollment in the CTE Dental Assisting program begins a preferred relationship with the KVCC Dental Hygiene program that could later benefit a student's acceptance into the KVCC program.
 The course prepares students to become dental assistants.
-Students will learn the fundamental knowledge and skills of dental anatomy, physiology, terminology, dental materials, chairside assisting, sterilization, radiology, laboratory and clinical procedures.
+Students will learn the fundamental knowledge and skills of dental anatomy, physiology, terminology, dental materials, chairside assisting, sterilization, radiology, laboratory, and clinical procedures.
 Second semester incorporates an internship held in KVCC's Dental clinic and local dental offices.
-Upon successful completion of this course, students will be qualified for certification from the American Heart Association in Safety and First Aid, and CPR.
-In addition, students may also be eligible for radiography certification.
-Dual enrollment at Kalamazoo Valley Community College - 10 college credits 2nd World Language Credit 3rd Science Credit Emergency Medical Technician Students in this class are dually enrolled and have the opportunity to earn both high school and college credit.
+Dual enrollment at Kalamazoo Valley Community College - 7 college credits 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Credential options: American Heart Association Safety, First Aid and Basic Life Support (BLS), radiography certification Emergency Medical Technician Students in this class are dual enrolled and can earn both high school and college credit.
 Students will need to meet the college's entrance expectations, as well as having their schedule open to extended class times and the college's calendar.
-EMT consists of a sequence of KVCC courses.
-Each course is a prerequisite to the next course.
+EMT (Emergency Medical Technician) consists of a sequence of KVCC courses.
+Each course is a pre-requisite to the next course.
 Basic EMT provides students with instruction in basic emergency medical technology.
 The EMT course is a study of the topics and skills necessary to make lifesaving interventions and stabilize patients during transport to a medical facility.
 The course involves lecture and practical skills labs and introduces the clinical component of EMT education, the minimum level of training required for work on a transporting ambulance.
 Second semester students will complete clinical hours with a local ambulance service and healthcare agencies.
-Upon successful completion of this course, students are eligible for Michigan Department of Health and Human Services licensing as a Medical First Responder (MFR).
-In addition, students may also be eligible to sit for the national Registry Basic EMT licensing examination.
-Dual enrollment at Kalamazoo Valley Community College - 10 college credits 2nd World Language Credit 3rd Science Credit
+Dual enrollment at Kalamazoo Valley Community College - 10 college credits 2nd World Language Credit 4th Related Math Credit 3rd Science Credit This is an Early/Middle College eligible program.